togglebyte/anathema-guide/src/introduction.md

 components, with a custom markup language.

-Anathema was created with the intent to give developers a fast and easy way to write large text user interfaces (TUI) and ship the template(s) along with the application, giving the end user the option to customise the layout.
+Anathema was created with the intent to give developers a fast and easy way to build text user interfaces (TUI) and ship the template(s) along with the application, giving the end user the option to customise the layout.

+By separating the layout from the rest of the application, reducing the amount of code needed to express your design, and featuring hot reloading it becomes incredibly fast to iterate over the design.

 ## Why